-Jo has a varied portfolio that includes working as a consultant facilitating strategy sessions with leadership teams, coach emerging leaders and lead substantial policy, strategy and gender projects.
+Jo Cribb has a varied portfolio that includes working as a consultant facilitating strategy sessions with leadership teams, coaching emerging leaders and leading substantial policy, strategy and gender projects.

 • Chief Executive, Ministry for Women (2012-2016)

 • Women of Influence Finalist (2016)

 • Leading the Expert Advisory Group on Child Poverty (2012).

 • Doctorate of Public Policy, Victoria University of Wellington (2002-2005)

 • Diploma of Management Studies, University of Cambridge, UK (1997-1998)